ntop/n2n/doc/BuildConfig.md

 Turning on either of these two UPnP libraries will enable UPnP support within the edge.

+### Disable Multicast Local Peer Detection

+For better local peer detection, the edges try to detect local peers by sending REGISTER packets to a certain multicast address.
+Also, edges listen to this address to eventually fetch such packets.

+If these packets disturb network's peace or even get forwarded by (other) edges through the n2n network, this behavior can be disabled

+#### Makefile

+Add
+`-DSKIP_MULTICAST_PEERS_DISCOVERY`

+to your `CFLAGS` when configuring, e.g.

+`./configure --with-zstd CFLAGS="-O3 -march=native -DSKIP_MULTICAST_PEERS_DISCOVERY"`

 ### Deprecation of --with options